Intensity (film): Plot

-Chyna Shepherd accompanies her friend Laura Templeton to her family's house in rural Washington for Thanksgiving dinner.
-A serial killer named Edgler Vess invades the house and kills Laura and her family, as Chyna hides in the killer's RV.
+Chyna Shepherd accompanies her friend, Laura Templeton, to her family's house in rural Washington State for Thanksgiving dinner.
+A serial killer named Edgler Vess invades the house and kills Laura and her family as Chyna hides in the killer's RV.
 When Vess stops at a gas station, Chyna escapes and asks the two attendants to call the police.
 Before she has time to explain, Vess returns and torments the two workers before brutally killing them with a shotgun.
 Chyna then learns that he is holding a 14-year-old girl named Ariel hostage in his basement.
-She becomes determined to save Ariel and uses one of the shopkeepers' cars to follows Vess back to his home.
+She becomes determined to save Ariel and uses one of the shopkeepers' cars to follow Vess back to his home.
 On the road she runs into a woman named Miriam and asks her to call the police.
 Miriam believes Chyna is disturbed and moves on.

 Miriam stops at the gas station and finds the shopkeepers' bodies, leading her to believe Chyna's story.
-She makes a hysterical phone call to the police, telling them that they "need to save Chyna and Ariel," which the police interpret as the ramblings of a lunatic.
-Upon trying to fall back to sleep, the policeman, Ethan Trevaine, remembers the name Ariel from a missing person's case and begins investigating.
-Meanwhile, Chyna's car runs out of gasoline, so she abandons it in the middle of the road, forcing Vess to stop.
-As Vess pushes the car down an embankment, Chyna enters his RV and hides, unknowingly leaving foot prints.
-Vess suspects another person has entered the RV, but feigns obliviousness.
+She makes a hysterical phone call to the police, telling them that they "need to save Chyna and Ariel," which the police initially dismiss.
+Upon trying to fall back to sleep, a policeman, Ethan Trevaine, remembers the name Ariel from a missing person's case and begins investigating.
+Meanwhile, Chyna's car runs out of gasoline and abandons it in the middle of the road, forcing Vess to stop.
+As he pushes the car down an embankment, Chyna enters his RV and hides, unknowingly leaving footprints.
+Vess suspects another person has entered the RV but feigns obliviousness.
 He then kills Miriam when she tries to run him off the road and save Chyna.
-When they arrive at his home, Chyna attempts to free Ariel from a fortified room but is attacked and subdued by Vess.
+When they arrive at his home, Chyna attempts to free Ariel from a fortified room.
+She is attacked and subdued by Vess.

 As a captive, Chyna speaks with Vess and has flashbacks to her traumatic childhood: as a little girl, she witnessed her disturbed, abusive mother and her boyfriend kill her neighbors.
-In turn, Vess reveals his obsession with the "intensity" of any particular experience and declares his intention to kill both her and Ariel, but offers Chyna a slightly more merciful death if she agrees to aid him in mentally torturing Ariel out of her catatonia.
+In turn, Vess reveals his obsession with the "intensity" of any particular experience and declares his intention to kill both her and Ariel, offering Chyna a slightly more merciful death if she agrees to aid him in mentally torturing Ariel out of her catatonia.
 The two have further existential conversations regarding God and the nature of good and evil.